jennifer-hy-li/pacemakerProject/readme.md

-# Pacemaker Program with Simulink and Python Project
+# Pacemaker Program with Simulink and Python

 ## Functional Pacemaker Program Description
 The logic of the program was built using model-driven development and flashed to the FRDM-K64FJ board using Simulink.
 Python was used to create the interface between the user and board.
 Python communicates with a local PostgreSQL database to store user and pacemaker data.
 ER diagrams have been created to communicate the structure of the PostgreSQL database.